MarcoDuiker/geoDSS/README.md

 Future developments
 -------------------

-You may expect API-docs and help coming soon.
+You may expect help pages coming soon.
 They will be linked from here for easy access.